dfkaye/dfkaye-blog/content/posts/accessibility-skip-links-and-headings.md

 <h1 id="main" page-title="" tabindex="-1">Skip Links, Jump Links, and Accessible Headings</h1>
 ```

-## Fixing the jump links
+## Fixing Jump Heading Announcements

 I also chose to make headings tab-indexable only where they are linked from a table of contents.
+That allows the screen reader to announce the heading text without announcing "zero percent scrolled."

-To do that with markdown on Hugo, I created a shortcode as follows:
+To do that in markdown on Hugo, I created a "jump-heading" [shortcode](https://gohugo.io/content-management/shortcodes/).

+That shortcode mimics Hugo's built-in algorithm that creates an `id` attribute for each heading element based on its text content.

 ```hugo
 {{</* jump-heading */>}}What we'll do next{{</* /jump-heading */>}}